In order to bring you the best organic produce, some ingredients may differ from those depicted.

 Toast the coconut

-- Cut away any core from the Savoy and red cabbages; thinly slice the cabbages.
+- Cut away any core from the cabbage; thinly slice the cabbage.

-- Trim the ends from the radishes.
-Cut them in half, then cut the halves into thin half-moons.
+- Cut the radishes in half, then cut the halves into thin half-moons.

-- Strip the basil and mint leaves from the stems; coarsely chop the leaves, if desired.
+- Strip the basil leaves from the stems; tear any larger leaves, keeping smaller ones whole.